Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates

 \subsection{Quantum Oscillations}

-Finally, we study the electronic Fermi surface in the presence of Gaussian fluctuations by computing oscillations of the density of states induced by a magnetic field.
-To account for a non-zero magnetic field associated with the U(1) charge in Eq.~(\ref{eq:charge}), we introduce a Peierls phase $t_{\vi\vj}\rightarrow t_{\vi\vj}e^{i\frac{e}{\hbar}\int_{\vi}^{\vj} \bm{A}\cdot d\bm{s}}$ to all hoppings in the first and second layers of Eq.~(\ref{Top2layers_Hamiltonian}) as well as to the boson hopping $w$ as defined in Eq.~(\ref{BAhop}).
+Finally, we study the electronic Fermi surface in the presence of gaussian fluctuations by computing oscillations of the density of states induced by a U(1) magnetic field.
+To account for a non-zero magnetic field associated with the U(1) charge in Eq.~(\ref{eq:charge}), we introduce a Peierls phase $t_{\vi\vj}\rightarrow t_{\vi\vj} \exp \left( i\frac{e}{\hbar}\int_{\vi}^{\vj} \bm{A}\cdot d\bm{s}\right)$ to all hoppings in the first and second layers of Eq.~(\ref{Top2layers_Hamiltonian}) as well as to the boson hopping $w$ as defined in Eq.~(\ref{BAhop}).
 The fermions moving in $\pi$-flux are still deconfined and are not coupled to the U(1) gauge field.
 In our calculations, we choose a Landau gauge such that the mean-field Hamiltonian is translationally invariant in the $y$-direction and a system size of $800\times800$.
-We compute the density of states at the Fermi level of the $c$ electron for varying magnetic field $H$.
-We use the kernel polynomial method \cite{Wei_e_2006} to compute the density of states at the Fermi level, taking an expansion up to $N=4800$ polynomials and stochastically computing the trace over real space with $M=4$ real space vectors.
-The density of states as a function of $\frac{1}{H}$ and its Fourier transform are plotted in Fig.~\ref{fig:GaussianQO}.
+We compute the density of states at the Fermi level of the $c$ electron for the varying magnetic field $H$.
+Using the kernel polynomial method \cite{Wei_e_2006} to compute the density of states at the Fermi level and taking an expansion up to $N=4800$ polynomials, the trace over real space with $M=4$ real space vectors is computed stochastically.

+The density of states as a function of ${1}/{H}$ is shown in Fig.~\ref{fig:Photo_Osc}b, and its Fourier transform is shown in Fig.~\ref{fig:GaussianQO}.

-Using the same values of $T$ and $r$ as in Fig.~\ref{fig:GaussianBosons_beta}, we find oscillations with periodicity corresponding to a frequency $f=({p}/{8})f_{0}=0.025f_{0}$ for hole-doping $p=0.2$ where $f_{0}={h}/({ea_0^2})$ is the frequency corresponding to the area of the Brillouin zone.
-These results demonstrate with a clear example that the density of states can exhibit quantum oscillations of a small Fermi surface with area as a fraction of the total Brillouin zone equal to ${p}/{8}$, even when the electronic spectral intensity of the back side of the pockets is diminished by thermal fluctuations and is not visible in ARPES experiments.
-Consequently, our results imply that other experimental probes which characterize the area enclosed by the Fermi surface, including the recent experiments which probed the Yamaji effect \cite{Yamaji24}, should also detect an area $p/8$.
+Using the same values of $T$ and $r$ as in Fig.~\ref{fig:Photo_Osc}a, we find oscillations of the density of states with a periodicity corresponding to a frequency $f=({p}/{8})f_{0}=0.025f_{0}$ for hole-doping $p=0.2$ where $f_{0}={h}/({ea_0^2})$ is the frequency corresponding to the area of the Brillouin zone.